rhidra/now-chat/README.md

 Now chat
 ========

-A small chat web app built with React, Bootstrap, Socket.io and PeerJS.
+A small P2P chat web app built with React, SASS, Socket.io and PeerJS.
+It uses WebRTC to implement a small lightweight chat system.
 It includes a front end app and a NodeJS/Express server for signaling users.

 A live demo hosted on Heroku: [https://now-chat-1.herokuapp.com/](https://now-chat-1.herokuapp.com/)